QUB-ASL/bzzz/docs/HOW_TO_BUILD_BZZZ.md

 * 6 x 1 Power header
 * Buzzer (Check  polarity)

+${\color{red}PHOTO}$

 #### Sensor PCB
 * Solder header on BMP180 Presure sensor as shown below

 ${\color{red}PHOTO}$

-* Cut and strip the wires of the Evo ToF as shown below
+* Cut and strip the wires of the Evo ToF as shown below (red wire=1, strip 1,2,7,8, remove rest)
-* Attach Evo ToF to sensor PBC with (**NEED TO CHECK SIZE**)

 ${\color{red}PHOTO}$

-All components are on the top side of the board
+All components are soldered on the top side of board
 * 14 x 1 FFC connector
 * BMP180 Presure sensor
 * Evo ToF
+* Attach Evo ToF to sensor PBC with M2 x 10mm bolts and M2 nuts.

+${\color{red}PHOTO}$

 ### Screw frame together
-* Place 4 screws (**NEED TO CHECK SIZE**) in underside of controller case for anti-vibration board (you won't be able to access this later).
+* Screw 4 M3 x 6mm screws into the underside of the controller case for anti-vibration board (you won't be able to access this later).
-* Screw controller case onto topside of 4 frame arms (16 short M2.5 screws that come with frame).
+* Screw controller case onto topside of 4 frame arms (16 M2.5 x 6mm  screws that come with frame).
 * Place anti-vibration board on 4 screw previously inserted and tighten nuts.

+${\color{red}PHOTO}$

+* Attach the 4 legs to the power disturbution board support plate using 8 M2.5 x 15mm bolts, M2.5 washers and M2.5 nuts, to the inside contoursunk holes only.

+${\color{red}PHOTO}$

+* Attach the sensor board to the power disturbution board and suport board using (**NEED TO CHECK SIZE**).
 * Attach 8 of the 15mm long M2.5 standoffs to the bottom side of the 4 frame arms (this leaves space for battery).
-* Attach the 4 legs to the power disturbution board support plate using 8 nuts bolts and washers (**NEED TO CHECK SIZE**) to the inside contoursunk holes only (**PROBABLY NEED A PHOTO TO SHOW THIS**).
-* Attach the sensor board to the power disturbution board and suport board using (**NEED TO CHECK SIZE**).
-* Screw the power disturbution board and suport board to the standoffs on the the 4 frame arms using M2.5x15mm screws.
+* Screw the power disturbution board and suport board to the standoffs on the the 4 frame arms using M2.5 x 15mm screws.

+${\color{red}PHOTO}$

 * Place a leg stands for pool noddle in each leg and mark on each leg where the hole needs bored (check orentation is correct).
-* Bore out the hole with a (**NEED TO CHECK SIZE**) drill bit.
+* Bore out the hole with a 3mm drill bit.
-* Atach the leg stands for pool noddle to the bottom of the legs with epoxy resin (or super gule) and.
+* Attach the leg stands for pool noddle to the bottom of the legs with epoxy resin (or super gule) and M3 x 20mm bolts and M3 nuts.
 * Cut pool noddle to length (at least 40cm) x 2.
 * Tape each Cut pool noddle to the leg stands.

+${\color{red}PHOTO}$

-* Attach the top and bottom part of the propeller gaurds together with (**NEED TO CHECK SIZE**) and epoxy resin (or super gule)
+* Attach the top and bottom part of the propeller gaurds together with M3 x 20mm self tappers and epoxy resin (or super gule).
+* Attach a propeller guard and motor stand to each frame arm using the M3x20mm bolts, M3 washers and M3 nuts.

 * Place Terminal Contacts from each ESC in correct postion of Molex KK 5 x 1 Connector Housing